teodorgross/awesome-ai/projects/swiftchatai.md

 # SwiftChat

-SwiftChat is a lightning-fast, cross-platform AI chat application built with React Native and powered by Amazon Bedrock.
+SwiftChat is a lightning-fast, cross-platform Chat application built with React Native and powered by Amazon Bedrock.
 With its minimalist design philosophy and robust privacy protection, it delivers real-time streaming conversations, AI image generation, and voice conversation capabilities across Android, iOS, and macOS platforms.

 ## Key Features